RileyMathews/gamestone-backend-NSS-FE-Capstone-/readme.md

-# Gamestone Frontend
+# Gamestone Backend
-This is the front end React SPA for Gamestone, my Nashville Software School frontend capstone.
+This is the backend Django Rest app for my Nashville Software School frontend Capstone.

 ## Running the app
 1. Open up with VS Code